derekzyl/computer-vision-traffic-control/README.md

 ### 4. Deploy to Cloud Storage
 for faster image/video processing send to a server that is used for computer vision/ml

+### 5. Visualisation And Monitoring
+front end built to monitor the traffic flow and fetch data of the traffic sequence https://github.com/derekzyl/computer_vision_visualization